-If you have a qualifying child, you must meet all the following rules to claim the earned income credit.
+If you have a qualifying child (defined later), you must meet all the following rules to claim the earned income credit.

-- 1. You must have earned income during 2004. - 2.
-Your earned income and adjusted gross income (AGI) must each be less than: - a. \$34,458 (\$35,458 for married filing jointly) if you have two or more qualifying children, or - b. \$30,338 (\$31,338 for married filing jointly) if you have one qualifying child. - 3.
+- 1. You must have earned income (defined later). - 2.
+Your earned income and adjusted gross income (AGI) must each be less than: - a. \$35,263 (\$37,263 for married filing jointly) if you have two or more qualifying children, or - b. \$31,030 (\$33,030 for married filing jointly) if you have one qualifying child. - 3.
 Your filing status cannot be married filing separately. - 4.
 You cannot be a qualifying child of another person.
 If filing a joint return, your spouse also cannot be a qualifying child of another person. - 5.
 Your qualifying child cannot be used by more than one person to claim the credit.
-See Qualifying child of more than one person, later. - You cannot file Form 2555, Foreign Earned Income, or Form 2555-EZ, Foreign Earned Income Exclusion, to exclude income earned in foreign countries, or to deduct or exclude a foreign housing amount.
-See Publication 54 for more information about these forms. - You must be a U.S. citizen or resident alien all year unless: - a.
-You are married to a U.S. citizen or a resident alien, and
+If your qualifying child is the qualifying child of more than one person, you must be the person who can treat the child as a qualifying child.
+For details, see Rule 9 in Publication 596.

-- b.
+- 6. You cannot file Form 2555, Foreign Earned Income, or Form 2555-EZ, Foreign Earned Income Exclusion, to exclude income earned in foreign countries, or to deduct or exclude a foreign housing amount.
+See Publication 54 for more information about these forms. - 7.
+You must be a U.S. citizen or resident alien all year unless: - a.
+You are married to a U.S. citizen or a resident alien, and - b.
 You choose to be treated as a resident alien for the entire year.
 If you need more information about making this choice, see Resident Aliens, earlier. - 8.
-Your investment income must be \$2,650 or less during the year.
+Your investment income must be \$2,700 or less during the year.
 For most people, investment income is taxable interest and dividends, tax-exempt interest, and capital gain net income. - 9.
 You must have a valid social security number for yourself, your spouse (if filing a joint return), and any qualifying child.